Three options for scar-minimizing techniques

 2. Transaxillary Incision: Inside the Armpit

 The transaxillary incision gets placed in the natural folds of the patient’s underarms.
-Dr. Samaha often uses a tiny camera called an endoscope to aid in this method.
+Dr. Samaha and Dr. Lee often use a tiny camera called an endoscope to aid in this method.
 The scars in the underarm area are eventually inconspicuous and located away from the breast.

 3. Peri-Areolar Incision: Around the Areola

 An incision around the nipple will usually travel only halfway around the nipple and the scars will remain camouflaged by the natural color of the areola.
-If a mild breast lift is also performed, Dr. Samaha may make an incision that runs around the circumference of the areola.
+If a mild breast lift is also performed, Dr. Samaha and Dr. Lee may make an incision that runs around the circumference of the areola.